sachinsu/sachinsu.github.io/content/posts/profiling_n_benchmarking.md

 Overall, Pyroscope provides easy way to observe Memory/CPU utilization as part of developer workflow on workstation itself.
 This is especially useful for development enviroments which do not provide profiling out of the box.

 ## Benchmarking

 Crank is tool used by Microsoft internally to benchmark applications.
 It is released as Nuget package and currently .NET based code or Docker Containers can be benchmarked using it.
 Lets see steps to benchmark .NET Application using Crank.

-1. Write code, intended to be benchmarked
+1. Write code, intended to be benchmarked.
+In this case, its very simple one as below,

         {{< figure src="/images/crank-prof4.png" title="C# Code to be benchmarked" >}}

 2. Setup Crank

     Follow the instructions provided [here](https://github.com/dotnet/crank/blob/main/docs/getting_started.md) to setup crank.
-As part of application,we will also need to create a Yaml configuration file which contains details like *Job* to be used.
-Crank has built-in jobs which are essentially wrappers around CLI load testing tools like [bombardier](https://github.com/codesenberg/bombardier) and [wrk](https://github.com/wg/wrk).
+Crank expects Configuration in YAML format which contains details like *Job* to be used.
+Crank has built-in jobs which are essentially wrappers around CLI load testing tools like [bombardier](https://github.com/codesenberg/bombardier) and [wrk](https://github.com/wg/wrk) and so on.
 Since i am using Windows to run crank, we will go with Bombardier which is cross platform.
-Below is how a very simple configuration looks like,
+Below is how a basic configuration looks like,

     {{< figure src="/images/crank-prof3.png" title="Crank YAML Configuration" >}}